Why “Big Banks” Are Turning Down Working Capital Lines of Credit at a Record Pace (Part 2)

 Going to a payday lender or pawnshop for financing should not be your first choice.
 There are many secondary lenders and factors in the market that are reputable and in most cases are more flexible than banks.
 These institutions are well capitalized, highly professional and would be very pleased to work with small businesses that have working capital needs and are growing.

-An example is Capstone Business Funding, LLC (of which I am a Principal) provides Working Capital by purchasing your Accounts Receivables and unlike other companies in the same line of business, there are no long terms contracts.
+An example is Capstone Capital Group, LLC (of which I am a Principal) provides Working Capital by purchasing your Accounts Receivables and unlike other companies in the same line of business, there are no long terms contracts.
 Capstone provides working capital at your request, only when you need it.
 Our clients grow rapidly once they learn how to effectively deploy the capital we provide.

 One of our clients is an electrical contractor.
 Prior to working with us the company struggled to achieve sales of $5,000,000 per year.
 The company was notified last year that its $1,500,000 revolving line of credit would be termed out to a 60 month term loan.
 Just like we discussed in last week’s post, the bank was facing the option of classifying the loan or converting it to a term loan.
 Following the conversion of the credit facility into a term loan we established a factoring facility for our client.

 For those who don’t know, factoring is a financial arrangement where a company (in this case, Capstone) purchases accounts receivable from another company.
 The purchaser advances funds and assumes the credit risk.
 Once the invoice is paid, the purchaser sends the balance collected less their fee to the company that sold the accounts receivable in the first place.